FacundoBettella/FacundoBettella/README.md

 My favorite axiom "When one teaches, two learn" -Robert A. Heinlein.
 ```

-### 🧰 Currently I feel comfortable working with these languages and tools (but always learning something new) 🛠️:
+### 🧰 Currently I feel comfortable working with these languages and tools:

 </br>